Anti-nuclear movement: Concerns about nuclear power

 M.V.
 Ramana says that "distrust of the social institutions that manage nuclear energy is widespread", and a 2001 survey by the European Commission found that "only 10.1 percent of Europeans trusted the nuclear industry".
-This public distrust is periodically reinforced by nuclear safety violations, or through ineffectiveness or corruption of the nuclear regulatory authorities.
+This public distrust is periodically reinforced by nuclear safety violations or through ineffectiveness or corruption of the nuclear regulatory authorities.
 Once lost, says Ramana, trust is extremely difficult to regain.

-Faced with public antipathy, the nuclear industry has "tried a variety of strategies to persuade the public to accept nuclear power", including the publication of numerous "fact sheets" that discuss issues of public concern.
+Faced with public antipathy, the nuclear industry has "tried a variety of strategies to persuade the public to accept nuclear power," including publishing numerous "fact sheets" that address public concerns.
 M.V.
-Ramana says that none of these strategies have been very successful.
+Ramana says that none of these strategies has been very successful.
 Nuclear proponents have tried to regain public support by offering newer, purportedly safer, reactor designs.
 These designs include those that incorporate passive safety and small modular reactors.
 While these reactor designs "are intended to inspire trust, they may have an unintended effect: creating distrust of older reactors that lack the touted safety features".

 Since 2000 the nuclear power was promoted as potential solution to the greenhouse effect and climate change as nuclear power emits no or negligible amounts of carbon dioxide during operations.
-Anti-nuclear groups highlighted the fact that other stages of the nuclear fuel chain – mining, milling, transport, fuel fabrication, enrichment, reactor construction, decommissioning and waste management – use fossil fuels and hence emit carbon dioxide.
+Anti-nuclear groups highlighted that other stages of the nuclear fuel chain – mining, milling, transport, fuel fabrication, enrichment, reactor construction, decommissioning, and waste management – rely on fossil fuels and thus emit carbon dioxide.
 As this is the case with any energy sources, including renewable energy, IPCC analyzed total life-cycle greenhouse-gas emissions, which account for all emissions during manufacturing, installation, operations and decommissioning.
-With 12 gCO2eq/kWh nuclear power still remains one of the lowest emitting energy sources available.
+With 12 gCO2eq/kWh, nuclear power remains one of the lowest-emitting energy sources available.

 In 2011, a French court fined Électricité de France (EDF) €1.5m and jailed two senior employees for spying on Greenpeace, including hacking into Greenpeace's computer systems.
 Greenpeace was awarded €500,000 in damages.

-There are some energy-related studies which conclude that energy efficiency programs and renewable power technologies are a better energy option than nuclear power plants.
+Some energy-related studies conclude that energy efficiency programs and renewable power technologies are better energy options than nuclear power plants.